 The Fund may not achieve its objectives.

 † Top Ten Holdings, Sector Breakdown and Portfolio Holdings are based on long positions.
 Portfolio holdings may change over time.
 Positions smaller than 0.05% round to 0.0%.
-Excludes Cash and Cash Equivalents which was (21.1)% of Net Assets as of March 31, 2013 and (30.4)% of Net Assets as of May 31, 2013.
+Excludes Cash and Cash Equivalents which was (29.6)% of Net Assets as of June 30, 2016.

 Reflects actual fees and expenses charged when the Fund was a partnership.
 The partnership charged a 20% performance fee.
 If the annual returns for the Fund did not reflect the performance fee for the years the predecessor partnership charged a performance fee, the returns would be higher.
 The Fund’s shareholders are not charged a performance fee.
 The partnership’s performance is before April 30, 2003.
 During that period, the partnership was not registered under the Investment Company Act of 1940 and was not subject to its requirements or the requirements of the Internal Revenue Code relating to registered investment companies, which, if it was, might have adversely affected its performance.

 The Risk/Return Comparison plots the since inception return of the Fund against the Fund's Standard Deviation for the same time period.
 Source: FactSet SPAR.

 Industry sector or sub-industry group levels are provided from the Global Industry Classification Standard ("GICS"), developed and exclusively owned by MSCI, Inc. ("MSCI") and Standard & Poor's Financial Services LLC ("S&P"), unless otherwise stated that they have been reclassified or classified by the Adviser.
 All GICS data is provided "as is" with no warranties.